TrevorPilley/phone-number-parser/CONTRIBUTING.md

 Optional but can be one of:

-- `C` _a closed dialling number restriction within an open dialling plan, where Kind is G_
 - `F` _a Freephone number, where Kind is N_
 - `M` _a Machine-to-Machine (M2M) number, where Kind is N_
+- `N` _a national dialling only restriction where local dialling is usually allowed, where Kind is G_
 - `P` _a Pager, where Kind is M_
 - `R` _a Premium rate number, where Kind is N_
 - `S` _a Shared cost number, where Kind is N_